Miami Conservancy District: Taylorsville Dam

 Located near Vandalia, Taylorsville Dam regulates the Great Miami River.
 It consists of 1,235,000 cuyd of earth, is 67 ft high and spans 2980 ft.
 When full, the dam would inundate 9,650 acre (39 km²).
 It was constructed in 1919.
+US 40 also runs across this dam.

 Recreation

 The Miami Conservancy District (MCD) actively promotes and develops recreational amenities throughout the Great Miami River Watershed.
 MCD owns and/or maintains an extensive recreation trail system (nearly 34 miles) throughout Montgomery County.
 The trail system is part of a network of 340 miles of multi-use, paved path that connect Dayton east to Xenia and near Chillicothe and London, south to Franklin, west to near Greenville, and north to Piqua.

 MCD maintains several boat ramps to encourage recreation on the Great Miami River Watershed waterways.
 MCD also offers river recreation maps to the Great Miami, Mad and Stillwater rivers which make up the national and state-designated Great Miami River Watershed Water Trail – the largest water trail system in Ohio.
 The trail collectively offers 291 miles of waterway accessible to recreational boaters, fishermen and wildlife watchers.

 Low dams: MCD owns three low dams.
 Only Two-mile Dam in Hamilton is part of the flood protection system.
 The other low dams create a pool of water upstream of each dam for recreation, including boating and fishing.
-The cities of Hamilton, West Carrollton, and Moraine, pay an assessment for MCD to maintain the recreational dams.
+The cities of Hamilton, West Carrollton, and Moraine pay an assessment for MCD to maintain the recreational dams.

 RiverWalk: The Dayton RiverWalk runs along the levee-top between the Main Street Bridge and the Monument Avenue (Dayton View) Bridge on each side of the Great Miami River.
 The total length of the lighted, crushed gravel walkway loop, including the two bridges, is about 1 mile.
 The walkway is easily accessible from the end of either bridge.

 All of these projects were constructed and are maintained by funds separate from flood protection or groundwater assessments.
 Assessments to cities – as well as grants and other revenue sources – pay for the construction and maintenance of MCD recreation amenities.